 Lake Chad is caught in a conflict trap.
 It is experiencing one of the world’s worst humanitarian emergencies with an estimated 10.7 million people in need of assistance.
 A G7 mandated report from adelphi demonstrates, for the first time, how climate change is interacting with the conflict and compounds the crisis and sets out how these challenges might be overcome.

-The report as well as infographics, a comic and video material is available for download now at www.shoring-up-stability.org.
+The report as well as infographics, a comic and video material are available for download now at www.shoring-up-stability.org.

-Shoring Up Stability was supported by the Foreign Ministeries of the Netherlands and Germany.
+Shoring Up Stability was supported by the Foreign Ministries of the Netherlands and Germany.